espenurheim/FormerMSc/README.md

 ## Requirements

-* Python 3.12.7 (other versions that are at least 3.10 or newer may work, but 3.12.7 is the one we used)
+* Python 3.12.7 (other versions may work - try by replacing python3.12 with python3, python etc., but they are not guaranteed)

 ## Step-by-step guide to download and use the GUI
 If not already done, clone the repository by opening up a terminal, navigating the the directory where you want the download to appear, and running